alistair7/boxcutter/README.md

 ### General Features
 - Display information about the boxes (type, offset, length) that compose the file.
 - Append or insert additional boxes with a specified type and content.
-- Remove specified boxes (not yet implemented).
+- Remove specified boxes.
-- Export boxes - as full boxes including headers, or just the payload (not yet implemented).
+- Export boxes - as full boxes including headers (via `filter`), or just the payload (not yet implemented).

 The *content* of boxes is treated as opaque data, with some very limited exceptions.